outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

             2. _#_ echo "source /var/lib/layman/make.conf" >> /etc/portage/make.conf
             3. _#_ layman -f -a gentoo-zh
             4. _#_ layman -S

+            >The previous version (<= 9.1.0.4953\_alpha18) located in `gentoo-zh` overlay relies on a bundle of customized and pre-built `QT` packages.
+Use command `qlist wps-office | grep -i qt` or `equery files wps-office | grep -i qt` to list the bundled `QT` libs in wps-office installation directory (/opt/kingsoft/wps-office/).
+Since version `9.1.0.4953_alpha18-r1` wps-office was published through official Gentoo portage as well.
+The coming new versions no longer use those prebuilt `QT` libs.
+Instead, they will draw in *qtwebkit*, *qtscript*, *qttranslate*, *qtcore*, etc as system-wide packages.

+            >But I prefer a Gentoo system without `QT` things since most of my packages are `GTK`-based, especially the `xfce4` desktop environment.
+So I will not install or update to the new versions.

+            >Current method is to mask those higher version in `portage.mask/` directory: `>app-office/wps-office-9.1.0.4953_alpha18::gentoo`.
         2. WPS 32-bit `abi_x86_32` support.
 You should activate abi\_x86_32 use flag for packages on which WPS office depends.
             1. emerge -pv wps-office.
 It will reminds you what packages needs `abi_x86_32` support.
 Just answer 'Y' to the question and run command `dispatch-conf` to update configuration file.
 Of course you can update those files manually.
 You can also cange `pv` to `-av`.
             2. package.use/wps-office: check WPS overlay [wps-office-9.1.0.4945_alpha16_p3.ebuild](https://github.com/microcai/gentoo-zh/blob/master/app-office/wps-office/wps-office-9.1.0.4945_alpha16_p3.ebuild).
 You'd better use dispatch-conf to finish this work.